Cardi B: Whipshots

 In collaboration with Starco Brands, Cardi B launched a vodka-infused, vegan whipped cream, called Whipshots, in the US in December 2021.
 It has sold over five million cans as of March 2024.

 Cardi Tries

 She premiered the series Cardi Tries via Facebook Messenger in December 2020, with herself as one of the executive producers.
 The web series ran for three seasons until April 2023.

+Grow Good Beauty

+In February 2026, Cardi B announced the launch of her haircare brand, Grow Good Beauty, her first venture with the Revolve Group.
+The venture follows years of the artist sharing homemade hair mask recipes and DIY hair care routines on social media.
+Industry analysts noted that the transition into the beauty space was a "natural evolution" for the rapper, given her long-standing transparency regarding her natural hair journey and her advocacy for hair health within the Afro-Latino community.

+According to Women's Wear Daily (WWD), the brand aims to provide "accessible luxury" in the textured hair care market, focusing on hydration, growth, and scalp health.
+The product lineup is formulated to cater to different hair textures, specifically addressing the needs of those with natural and chemically treated hair.
+Grow Good Beauty debuted on April 15, 2026, releasing a range of six products—two shampoos, two conditioners, a hair mask, and a serum—on its webstore.
+The range sold out within the first 45 minutes since launch.
+Financial experts noted that Cardi's significant digital footprint and "authentic connection" to the subject matter positioned the brand to compete with established celebrity-led beauty brands.

 Philanthropy

 In 2022, Cardi B donated $100,000 to the elementary school she attended, I.S.
 232 in The Bronx.
 In the same year, Cardi B pledged to cover the funeral expenses of all 17 victims of the 2022 Bronx apartment fire, as well as repatriation costs for a number of the victims who are to be buried in Gambia.